New Book Launched on December 15, 2017!

-In an age before emails and computers, the amazing accomplishments of a city in an earlier age are celebrated.
-The story of Agricultural Exhibitions, first started as a requirement for survival and food production in the Colony of Vancouver’s Island, and later, as a place “where everyone could come and do their best” is a refreshing tale.
+In an age before emails and computers, the amazing accomplishments of a city are celebrated.
+Royal visits, wonderful exhibits, horse-racing, circuses, fireworks, sports, sideshows and gold medals frame the story of the Exhibition Building as a place “where everyone could come and do their best”.

-The history of the Exhibitions, as they develop from a annual shows of animals and produce to fairgrounds showcasing industrial exhibitions, automobile shows and movie production facilities, is absorbing.
-The history of Victoria is reflected in the history of this great building, and the exhibitions that came before and after, allowing a unique view of a town’s story.
+The agricultural exhibitions developed from an annual show of animals and produce to a huge fairground showcasing industrial exhibitions, automobile shows and movie production facilities.
+The city’s own history is reflected in the account of this great building, and the exhibitions that came before and after, allow a unique perspective of a town’s story.

 Historic Media. www.LostVictoria.com